 Article VII.
 Committees

-The Board may establish one or more committees to consist of one or more directors or other individuals.
-Unless otherwise determined by the Board, or set out in these Bylaws, the Board Chair shall appoint all committee members.
+The Board may establish one or more committees to consist of one or more directors or other individuals Unless otherwise determined by the Board, or set out in these Bylaws, the Board Chair shall appoint all committee members.
 Any member in good standing is eligible to serve on committees.
 All recommendations and minutes of Committee meetings shall be forwarded to the Board of Directors for approval and action.
 (Amended May 2009)

 [Add ‘or other individuals’.
 Add sentence ‘Any member in good standing is eligible to serve on committees.’]